v2hujerk/webapi-assignment1/README.md

 adding and listing promotions, and keeping track of customer bookings.
 It also collects customer feedback and generates sales reports to show how many bookings each package has received.

+I have posted a App.js file as an example on how you can use these functions.
+To run the App.js file, open the integrated terminal of the App.js and run it by typing "node App.js" in the integrated terminal.

 Functionality of Each Function:
 - **addTourPackage**: Adds a new tour package with details like name, price, and destination.
 - **listTourPackages**: Lists all currently available tour packages.